Thokarwadi Dam – the best waterfall road trip near Pune

 The route: On the old Mumbai Pune, the toll plaza is at Somatane, close to Shirgaon and the Birla Ganapati.
 Around 15 kms ahead is the Kanhe Phata.
 You have to turn right on this and go on the road to Khandi.
 This is a 30 km one way trip.
 We had planned the round trip with the return coming on the other side of Thokarwadi, but as it got late we came back the same way.
 Villagers said that the other side doesn’t have good roads, but i guess it should be manageable.
 The below map shows the way from Magarpatta city.
 Essentially, it is a Kanhe Khandi road trip.

 A few kms after Kanhe (after crossing the railway gate), the scenery starts.
 We have to cross a river.
 When we went, the river was almost to the level of the bridge and it was quite scary.
 There are numerous waterfalls to the side.
 The road is such that we have the mountains on the left and the backwaters of the dam on the right.
 The road is quite good with the occasional potholes.
 The first prominent waterfall was quite cool.
-It was on a private area and the old lady at the gate charged 50 rs per person.
+It was on a private area and the old lady at the gate charged 50 rs per person (has changed to 100 rs in 2017).
 Totally worth the money!
 No idea who designed it, but they modified the natural waterfall to make it ten times more fun.
 Imagine you have a great waterfall, an infinity pool, a bushi dam feel all combined into one.
 There is a pool dug out at the base of the fall for people to swim in (and it is not too deep i guess as i saw even kids going in).
 Then the water flows over a series of steps making the whole place extremely photogenic.

 The next 10-15 kms had the highest density of falls i have ever seen and all of them big ones!
 It had rained heavily for the past few days and the water levels in all of them was amazing.
 You just have to stop every few min for a photo!